DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ### Task 2: Create the Deployment for Mongo DB

-A deployment is composed by a template of a Pod that it will replicate, a selector so the deployment knows what pods to manage and a replica number so it know what the intended munber of replicas is.
+A deployment is composed by a template of a Pod that it will replicate, a selector so the deployment knows what pods to manage and a replica number so it know what the intended number of replicas is.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment